Holzbach

-Holzbach is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
+Holzbach (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde Simmern-Rheinböllen, whose seat is in Simmern.

 Geography

 Location

 The municipality lies in the Hunsrück in a landscape with slopes and hollows through which flows the Holzbacher Bach towards Ohlweiler, emptying into the Simmerbach.
 Some 0.60 km² of the municipal area is wooded, the main type of forest being mixed forest.
 The rural municipality of Holzbach lies 5 km from the district seat of Simmern.

 History

 In 1346, Holzbach had its first documentary mention.
 Archaeological finds from the New Stone Age and Roman times, however, clearly show that the land was settled long before that.

 Beginning in 1794, Holzbach lay under French rule.
 In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 In 1921, the simultaneum at the village church was dissolved, and a new Evangelical church was built in 1926.

 During the Second World War, some 100 men from Holzbach were called upon for military service, of whom 25 fell.
 Some sensation came about from the emergency landing of a German Messerschmitt Bf 109 in 1944.
 On 16 March 1945, at 7 o’clock in the morning, American tanks reached Holzbach.
 The village offered no resistance, but houses on the main street were shot up by US troops nonetheless.
 One person who was trying to flee was killed and one woman was wounded.

 Since 1946, Holzbach has been part of the then newly founded state of Rhineland-Palatinate.